 About United States Dept of Energy

-The cabinet-level agency is a combination of 10 separate program offices.
-It partners with other companies and organizations to focus on the four major energy categories of coal, solar, smart grid, and battery technologies.
+The cabinet-level agency is a combination of more than 10 separate program offices.
+It focuses on the four major energy categories of coal, solar, smart grid, and battery technologies.

 Washington, DC 20585-0001